aelshehawy/academic-kickstart_ash/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed comparitive political economy of authoritarian regimes with a focus on aspects related to colonialism and state-building, I am also interested in investigating propaganda methods of Islamic and state Institutions using methods of text analysis.
+bio:  My research interests include comparitive political economy of authoritarian regimes.
+I focus on aspects related to colonialism and state-building, the political economy of Islamic institutions, informal social-welfare by non-state actors, and business-politics relationships in the Middle East.
+I am also interested in investigating propaganda methods and conspiracy theories using methods of computional text analysis.

 interests:
 - Comparative Political Economy and Development